IvyTheGreat01/mpmp7_solver/README.md

 Solution: not yet up

-To use the program, compile it with the Makefile and run: ./grid positive_integer
+To use the program, compile it with the Makefile and run: ./grid n

-The positive_integer argument is the length of the grid as well as the number of tokens on it.
+The 'n' argument must be greater than 1 and is the length of the grid as well as the number of tokens on it.
 Note that the submittable part of the puzzle has length/num_tokens = 6.

 The program will draw all the grids it finds that match the correct solution.

+Number of correct solutions found by the program: n=2 : 3 n=3 : 24
+n=4 : 138
+n=5 : 268
+n=6 : 16
+n=7 : 8
+n>7 : 0